-- All MA, EdS, EdD, or PhD required competencies are presented as a whole. - The presentation is made to a faculty panel consisting of the participant's advisor and other Program Team member and a third faculty member.
+- All MA, EdS, EdD, or PhD required competencies are presented as a whole. - The EdS, EdD, and PhD presentation is made to a faculty panel consisting of the participant's advisor and other Program Team member and a third faculty member.
+At least one must be a resident faculty member.